Andrew-Jones657/andrew-jones657.github.io/README.md

 <h3> My educational background </h3>

 <p> In May of 2020, I graduated from Western Kentucky University with Bachelor's degrees in Human Geography and German Language and Culture, as well as minors in mathematics and GIS.
-At first glance, it's an unusual combination of subjects, but all of it ties together well.
-My minors truly elevated my understanding of spatial analysis, and I was able to incoporate each of these subjects together in a <a href="https://digitalcommons.wku.edu/stu_hon_theses/866/"> honors thesis </a>.  </p> <br>
+At first glance, it's an unusual combination of subjects, but each of them tie together well.
+My minors provided a much stronger quantitative and scientific backbone to my geography degree, while my German degree allowed me to experience more of the liberal arts side of things.  </p> <br>

 <h3> What I used to do  </h3>